manuelwaltschek/manuelwaltschek.github.io/content/blog/welcome-to-my-blog.md

 ## Why This Blog?

-> "While there are many tech blogs out there, I believe my combination of Spring Framework expertise and enthusiasm for AI technologies offers a unique perspective on where software development is heading."
+> While there are many tech blogs out there, I believe my combination of Spring Framework expertise and enthusiasm for AI technologies offers a unique perspective on where software development is heading.

 ### My Focus Areas